HalkowichJasperSA/labs/mario/less/README.md

 Now that your program is (hopefully!) accepting input as prescribed, it's time for another step.

-It turns out it's a bit easier to build a left-aligned pyramid than right-, a la the below.
+It turns out it's a bit easier to build a left-aligned pyramid than right-, like this:

 ```
 #